ylochman/babelcalib/README.md

 </div>

 ## Description
 BabelCalib is a calibration framework that can estimate camera models for all types of central projection cameras.
 Calibration is robust and fully automatic.
 BabelCalib provides models for pinhole cameras with additive distortion as well as omni-directional cameras and catadioptric rigs.
 The supported camera models are listed under the [solvers](./core/solvers) directory.
 BabelCalib supports calibration targets made of a collection of calibration boards, i.e., multiple planar targets.
 The method is agnostic to the pattern type on the calibration boards.
-The 3D<->2D correspondence of the calibration board fiducials to the detected corners in the captured images must be porovided.
-In addition, the board poses must be provided.
-Any calibration board of the target may be partially or fully occluded in a calibration image.
-The method is robust to inaccurately localized corners and outlying detections.
+It is robust to inaccurately localized corners, outlying detections and occluded targets.

 ## Table of Contents
 - [Installation](#installation)